A Black Sheep in Aroostook County

 Betsy’s younger brother, Charles Keegan, practiced law in the St. John Valley and later was elected several times to the state House of Representatives.
 Betsy, I suspect, also had some of those family smarts.
 And as a devote Catholic, she would have practiced the rules and moral standards of the Church.

-Perhaps Angele and her mistress were busy hiding the two babies before they appeared before the assistant marshal.
+Perhaps Angele and her mistress were busy hiding the two babies before the women appeared before the assistant marshal.
 And perhaps Betsy had not thrown out her cousin—her blood relative—when learning of the child she was carrying.
-Or did Betsy even know the child was coming until Angele went into labor?
+Or, did Betsy even know the child was coming until Angele went into labor?
 Such things could have happened, especially if Angele was built like Betsy—small-boned and petite—and wore the looser clothing of a farm servant.

-Was there another plan involving the babies?
-Did Betsy want to hide them until enough months had gone by to claim Fred as her own?
+Was there possibly another plan for the babies?
+Did Betsy, perhaps, want to hide them until enough months had gone by to claim Fred as her own?
 Did the census visit change that?

 There was one stickler, however, to the argument that Angelia Panaur was Angele Parent of Van Buren.
-Assistant Marshal Almon Richard, a farmer conducting the census for Van Buren, recorded Angele Parent as living in her father’s household in 1870.
+Assistant Marshal Almon Richard, a Van Buren farmer conducting the census in that town, recorded Angele Parent as living in her father’s household in 1870.

-To cover her tracks, Angele or her father gave a slightly different name to the Van Buren census taker: Angelique.
-And little Fred, again, was not mentioned.
+To cover her tracks, Angele or her father gave a slightly different name for the Van Buren census: Angelique.
+Little Fred was not mentioned.

 Time passed and in the early months of 1872, the new priest at St. Bruno’s Catholic Church in Van Buren conducted a parish census.
 Pierre Parent’s household on the Main Road was duly recorded.